Dma

 Returns:

-true if the DMA is a count DMA, false otherwise.
+true if the purpose of use of the DMA is equal to the input purpose , false otherwise.

 Sets the DMAs register so that it is ready to receive data.